-Video access control systems currently utilize 3 types of core technology in order to transmit the information necessary to provide both access control commands and video of access events:
+Video access control systems currently utilize 3 types of core technology.ย This technology transmits the information necessary to provide both access control commands and video of access events:

 • Hardwired internet connection